nuson/SoNSTAR/docs/README.md

 March 2017
 Mohamed Debashi and Paul Vickers

 This is the web site for the nuson--SoNSTAR project.
-The full repository (including the contents of this site) is available at [https://github.com/nuson/SoNSTAR](https://github.com/nuson/SoNSTAR).

 ## Supplemental information for 'Sonification of Network Traffic Flow for Monitoring and Situational Awareness'